 An attorney from Robbins Geller serves as co-lead counsel in a case against Advanced Micro Devices, Inc. (“AMD”), which alleges that AMD’s processors are incapable of operating as intended and at processing speeds represented by AMD without exposing users to the Spectre vulnerability, which allows hackers to covertly access sensitive information stored within the CPU’s kernel.

 Robbins Geller recently filed a class action lawsuit against Yahoo, Inc. (“Yahoo”) arising out of Yahoo’s reckless disregard for the safety and security of its customers’ personal, private information.
 In September 2016, Yahoo revealed that personal information associated with at least 500 million user accounts, including names, email addresses, telephone numbers, dates of birth, hashed passwords, and security questions and answers, was stolen from Yahoo’s user database in late 2014.
 The company made another announcement in December 2016 that personal information associated with more than one billion user accounts was extracted in August 2013.
 Ten months later, Yahoo announced that the breach in 2013 actually affected all three billion existing accounts.
 This was the largest data breach in history, and has caused severe financial and emotional damage to Yahoo account holders who have been required to purchase costly credit and/or identity theft protection, which Yahoo refuses to pay for.
-Robbins Geller currently represents Yahoo customers from around the globe.
+The Firm currently represents Yahoo customers from around the globe.
+In 2017, Robbins Geller was appointed to the Plaintiffs’ Executive Committee charged with overseeing the litigation.